 4.17.1 CAISO Relationship with Distributed Energy Resource Providers

-The CAISO will accept Bids for Energy or Ancillary Services from Distributed Energy Resource Aggregations or submissions of Energy Self-Schedules from Distributed Energy Resource Aggregations, only if such Distributed Energy Resource Aggregations are represented by a Distributed Energy Resource Provider that has entered into a Distributed Energy Resource Provider Agreement with the CAISO to comply with all applicable provisions of the CAISO Tariff as they may be amended from time to time.
-The CAISO will not accept Bids for Energy or Ancillary Services from a Distributed Energy Resource Aggregation other than through a Scheduling Coordinator.
+The CAISO will accept Bids from Distributed Energy Resource Aggregations or submissions of Energy Self-Schedules from Distributed Energy Resource Aggregations, only if such Distributed Energy Resource Aggregations are represented by a Distributed Energy Resource Provider that has entered into a Distributed Energy Resource Provider Agreement with the CAISO to comply with all applicable provisions of the CAISO Tariff as they may be amended from time to time.
+The CAISO will not accept Bids from a Distributed Energy Resource Aggregation other than through a Scheduling Coordinator.
 The Scheduling Coordinator may be the Distributed Energy Resource Provider itself or another entity.

 4.17.2 Responsibilities of Distributed Energy Resource Providers